To disable cookies, this can be configured via the web browser. However this can limit your experience with our website.

-There are broadly two categories of ESS available:
+There are broadly two categories of Employee Share Scheme (“ESS”) available:

-Unapproved plans, such as Growth Share Plans, Long-Term Incentive Plans and Unapproved Share Option Schemes, are not approved by HMRC and as such do not offer the same types of statutory tax reliefs that are usually on offer for approved schemes.
-However, these schemes tend to afford a much greater flexibility to the employer and it is still possible to put together such a scheme that meets the employer’s objectives in a tax efficient manner.
+Unapproved plans, such as Growth Share Plans, Long-Term Incentive Plans and Unapproved Share Option Schemes.
+These are not approved by HMRC – which isn’t the same as disapproved of.
+However, they do not offer the same types of statutory tax reliefs that are usually on offer for approved schemes.